MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-revaluation.md

 |3.b.|01-15-20|Revaluation|01-20-20|-150.00|0.00|1|4|
 |3.c.|01-15-20|Variance|01-15-20|0.00|450.00|1|5|

-## <a name="determine-whether-revaluation-affects-an-inventory-decrease"></a>Determine whether revaluation affects an inventory decrease
+## Determine whether revaluation affects an inventory decrease

 Use the date of the posting or the revaluation to determine whether an inventory decrease is affected by a revaluation.